glynnsc/pca-sim-racing/README.md

   - Process iRacing.ibt files with [telemetry/process-ibt.py](https://github.com/glynnsc/pca-sim-racing/blob/main/telemetry/process-ibt.py) - telemetry data is written to .ibt files by keyboard `Alt-L` - ibt files contain more data including track GPS Latitutude and Longitude coordinates which are required for track map visuals and positional comparisons.
   - Automated data pipeline in AWS using S3, Glue Job, Glue Crawler and Athena.
 The iRacing.ibt files can be uploaded to an S3 bucket, processed by [telemetry/proccess-ibt-aws-glue.py](https://github.com/glynnsc/pca-sim-racing/blob/main/telemetry/proccess-ibt-aws-glue.py) and made available for interactive analysis via Athena SQL.
   - ETL Gist TBD: Details of S3 event trigger, Glue Crawler and ETL job.

+### Setup Configuration Analysis
+- It is essential analyze telemetry data in the context of various track conditions and a multitude of setup tuning options and parameters.
+However, there is not currently a straightforward way to obtain the various setup parameters and associate the setup with a seesion's telemetry data.
+- Use the [setup_detail_flatten.py](https://github.com/glynnsc/pca-sim-racing/blob/main/telemetry/setup_detail_flatten.py) script to automatically parse out the setup configuration details and write output to a two-column csv file.

 ### Analysis
   - Consider [Virtual Race School](https://virtualracingschool.com/) for data analysis
   - Session Telemetry Analysis Jupyter Notebook [iracing-telemetry-methods-dev1](https://github.com/glynnsc/pca-sim-racing/blob/main/telemetry/iracing-telemetry-methods-dev1.ipynb)